 “Stacey May Fowles is Toronto’s most talented writer to come out of the last generation of zine and small press scribes.
 Her prose in novels like 2008’s Fear of Fighting has a complexity, as well as a sprightly edge, not dulled by the 24-grit touch of creative-writing workshops.” - Eye Weekly

-She currently works at The Walrus, and is a regular contributor to The National Post and The Globe and Mail.
+She currently works at The Walrus, and is a columnist at The Globe and Mail.
 Her latest novel, Infidelity, was out with ECW press in fall 2013.
-It was shortlisted for the ReLit Award, selected as an Amazon Best Book of 2013 and won an Independent Publisher Book Award.
+It was shortlisted for the ReLit Award, selected as an Amazon Best Book of 2013, and won an Independent Publisher Book Award.